mcorwin17/mcorwin17/README.md

 ## Hi there 👋
-- I'm currently working on developing small roblox games.
+- I'm currently working on developing small roblox games
-- I'm currently learning C
+- I'm currently learning C and Operating Systems
-- I'm looking to collaborate on Roblox Sports Games
+- I'm looking to collaborate on Roblox sport games
-- Ask me about coding in Lua
+- Ask me about my experience scripting and developing in Roblox
 - How to reach me: email: maxwellcorwin13@gmail.com
 - Pronouns: He/Him
 - Fun fact: I like cats